ajr-dev/web_racing_catalogue/README.md

 ## Technologies

-The project was built using the following technology stack:
+The project was built using the following technology stack (or planned):

 - Frontend and Backend: SvelteKit (full-stack framework)
 - Database: MongoDB for flexible, document-based data storage